digital-land/digital-land.info/README.md

 # Building the application container

+Note that the Dockerfile for this application uses a multi stage build.
+The production version can be built using the target `production`.
+The target `dev` can be used to build a version for local development and is the version the docker-compose file builds.

-The docker container can be built with the following command (NB this tag can be anything):
+The docker container for use in production can be built with the following command (NB this tag can be anything):

 ```bash
 docker build --target production -t dl_web_container .